OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-servicecon-11.png)

-Now you may test the connection, but unfortunately you should add headers with the content lenght and the correct parameters in the Request call.
+Now you migth test the connection, but unfortunately you should add headers with the content lenght and the correct parameters in the Request call.
 To simplify this process, you'll create a dummy Test to check the network connectivity but not the API functionality.

 Click in the **Body** tab and write a dummy text in the *Example* text area, something like ```this is a test```.
 Change the *Media Type* to **application/x-www-form-urlencoded** or **multipart/form-data**.